MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

-    Line 1: the text in the romanization for Exwachil Line 2: a morpheme-by-morpheme gloss of the above text Line 3: an English translation of the above text (in quotes)
+    Line 1: the text in the romanization for Exwachil Line 2: a morpheme-by-morpheme gloss of the above text Line 3: an English translation of the above text, in quotes

 For example:

     ???????            ?????         ???
-    PFV:P3SG:see:A1SG daughter:A2PL yesterday
+    PFV:P3SG:meet:A1SG daughter:A2PL yesterday
-    'I saw your daughter yesterday'
+    'I saw (met with) your daughter yesterday'

 Most of the time, I will not divide the words in the first line into their constituent morphemes.
 Doing so makes the examples harder to read, and it makes it harder to find words or morphemes that the gloss may be meant to highlight.
 When particular morphemes or words are being highlighted, they will be separated from other morphology using hyphens and vertically aligned with what they correspond to on the second line.
 The following draws attention to the possessive suffix in the above example:

     ???????            ???     -??   ???
-    PFV:P3SG:see:A1SG daughter-A2PL yesterday
+    PFV:P3SG:meet:A1SG daughter-A2PL yesterday
-    'I saw your daughter yesterday'
+    'I saw (met with) your daughter yesterday'

 Additionally, regarding the translation given in the third line, naturalness will be prioritized over accuracy.
 For instance, first person plural pronominal and verb agreement patterns in Exwachil have a clusivity distinction, but this distinction will generally be ignored in translations, which will not say 'we/us (inclusive)', 'we/us (not including you)', etc.

 #### A.B.C.
 Additional conventions

-For many sentences in Exwachil, they may be interpreted in more than one way.
+Many sentences in Exwachil can be interpreted in more than one way out of context.
 Consider the following gloss:

     ?????????            ???   ???   ???
     PROG:P3SG:throw:A3SG spear woman be.determined